-Borneo Nature Foundation scientists have been observing wild Bornean orangutans in the Sabangau Forest (Central Kalimantan, Indonesian Borneo) since 2003 and have collected over 20,000 hours of observational data.
+Borneo Nature Foundation scientists have been observing wild Bornean orangutans in the Natural Laboratory of Peat-swamp Forest (NLPSF), a special zone within the Sebangau National Park (Central Kalimantan, Indonesian Borneo) since 2003 and have collected over 20,000 hours of observational data.

 During this time the use of the Dracaena cantleyi plant for self-medication by orangutans has only been observed on seven occasions.
 But, the team were fortunate to capture this rare behaviour on camera.